Financial Ruin Can Be Hazardous To Your Health

 "It could be not going to the doctor as much," Pool says.
 "At this age group, a lot of people may be on prescription medications and they could not be taking their medications as prescribed because they can't afford the co-pays."

 Other researchers say the findings are important because of the possibility of future economic problems.
-"If the economy grows more volatile and we face an economic contraction, we could see more people losing wealth and leading to a higher morality," says Arun Hendi, an associate demographer at the University of Southern California.
+"If the economy grows more volatile and we face an economic contraction, we could see more people losing wealth and leading to a higher mortality," says Arun Hendi, an associate demographer at the University of Southern California.
 "It's very disturbing."